Chart Color Schemes

 Camp Hill has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Infrastructure changes significantly influence an area's performance.
-AreaSearch has identified 33 projects likely impacting the region.
-Notable initiatives include Minnippi Quarter - Ellen Street & Fursden Road, Shopping Centre Expansion at 789-805 Old Cleveland Road in Carina, Brisbane Eastern Transport Corridor Upgrades, and the Eastern Metro Extension to Capalaba.
+Area infrastructure changes significantly impact performance.
+AreaSearch identified 33 projects likely affecting the area.
+Notable ones are Minnippi Quarter - Ellen Street & Fursden Road, Shopping Centre Expansion - 789-805 Old Cleveland Road, Carina, Brisbane Eastern Transport Corridor Upgrades, and Eastern Metro Extension to Capalaba.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.